Fire after highway crash in South Korea kills 5, injures 37

 It wasn’t immediately known what caused the collision and fire, nor what cargo the truck was carrying.

-The National Fire Agency said in a statement that three injured were severely injured while 34 others were lightly wounded.
+The National Fire Agency said in a statement that three of the injured were in serious conditions while 34 others were lightly injured.
 Fire officials said the collision occurred inside a noise-barrier tunnel on the highway.

 Earlier TV footage showed thick black plumes of smoke billowing from the tunnel, but fire officials said later they’d almost put out the blaze.